SorrasitBunluehan/FreeRTOSMicrogear/README.md

 # ESP8266 MICROGEAR SHIELD

-This is ESP8266 Firmware base on FREERTOS SDK.
+This is ESP8266 Firmware based on FREERTOS SDK.

 Main objective is to build hardware microgear board to support NETPIE IOT platform and to liberate microgear from various platform compatible issue.

 You can find latest version of FREERTOS SDK here -> [Espressif FreeRTOS](https://github.com/espressif/ESP8266_RTOS_SDK)

-To use this board effectively used it with NETPIE IOT Platform -> [Netpie platform](https://netpie.io/)
+To use this board effectively use it with NETPIE IoT Platform -> [Netpie platform](https://netpie.io/)

 ## Features